All OUTREACH RADIO presenters are people from or with a strong connection to our local community or area.

 |Osman Sen-Chadun aka Oz or DJ Oz|

-I'm the founder and Managing Director of OUTREACH RADIO, and have lived in Chandler's Ford for 23 years.
-I've been involved in broadcasting for nearly 35 years, mostly on the business & technical side, but also as a radio presenter on pirate radio (in a past life!) & on community radio.
+I'm the founder and Managing Director of Outreach Radio, and have lived in Chandler's Ford for nearly 25 years.
+I've been involved in radio, TV and online broadcasting for decades, mostly on the business & technical side, but also as a radio presenter on pirate radio (in a past life!) & on community radio.

-I'm passionate about all types of music, particularly Reggae & World Music, and personally specialise in 'tropical music genres'; Reggae, Sega, Soca, Zouk, Reggaeton, etc - my parents are from Mauritius, so I guess its in my blood!
-I listen to everything, from Reggae to Classical & Opera, Jungle/Drum n Bass & Hardcore/Techno to French, Italian or Latino, Electro & Hip-Hop to Balkan, Folk Music or Country Pop, and lots more.
+I'm passionate about all types of music, particularly Reggae & World Music, and personally specialise in 'tropical music genres'; Reggae, Sega, Soca, Zouk, Reggaeton, etc. I listen to everything, from Reggae to Classical & Opera, Jungle/Drum n Bass & Hardcore/Techno to French, Italian or Latino, Electro & Hip-Hop to Balkan, Folk Music or Country Pop, and lots more.

 Email Osman: email@example.com

-You can catch DJ Oz every Thursday evening from 8-10pm, and every Saturday from 11am-1pm for the Island Vibrations show.
+You can catch Oz for the Drivetime Vibrations show every Monday -Thursday from 4-7pm and for the Island Vibrations show every Saturday from 11am-1pm.

 |Onur Sen-Chadun aka The Groovy Pelican|